 Also in Newstead is Newstead Abbey, about a half hour walk from the station.
 It is the former ancestral home of Lord Byron, and its grounds are open to the public for free.
 Access to the Abbey will cost, though.
 I would have wanted to see it, but there wasn’t time, unfortunately.

 I walked through the village and back to the station, where I donned my face covering and waited for the train back to Nottingham, from where I caught the train back to Burton.
 In spite of the inclement weather, it was good to get back out and about, and bag the 34th of 76 stations on the East Midlands Ranger list.
 I feel confident about travelling during the Covid-19 pandemic.
 I have no problem wearing a face covering or social distancing while travelling.

 Thanks very much for reading.
-If you want to see more photos from this trip, and my previous ones, you can see them on Flickr.
-You can also follow the blog on Twitter @martynsblog, and on Instagram @martyns_blog.
+You can follow the blog on social media, all the links are at linktr.ee/martynsblog.
 Thanks very much for reading, and I hope to go to some other places soon.